Rush Limbaugh, documented to be almost always right.

 They wanted that whole debate.

-They asked for it, now they don't want it because they suspect that it is a trap.
+Now they don't want it because they suspect that it is a trap.

-Here's the Washington Times version of the story: House Democrats accusing Republicans of politicizing the upcoming debate on the Iraq war, saying the majority party, the Republicans have pulled a bait and switch by focusing the debate on terrorism instead of about Iraq policy as promised.
+House Democrats accusing Republicans of politicizing the upcoming debate on the Iraq war, saying the majority party, the Republicans, have pulled a bait and switch by focusing the debate on terrorism instead of about Iraq policy as promised.

-See, Democrats didn't want to discuss the war on terror, they only wanted to discuss Iraq.
+See, Democrats didn't want to discuss the war on terror.

-Marty Meehan, Massachusetts Democrat, Armed Services Committee member said it's inexcusable, and it's indefensible that at a time when we should be discussing the details of Iraqi policy, that they come up with a political document designed for a political message, political spin, and political debate at a time when our men and women are in harm's way.
+Marty Meehan, Massachusetts Democrat Armed Services Committee member, said it's inexcusable and it's indefensible that at a time when we should be discussing the details of Iraqi policy, that they come up with a political document designed for a political message, political spin, and political debate at a time when our men and women are in harm's way.

 Republicans delivered a document that fuzzes together the war on terrorism with Iraq, said Ike Skelton of Missouri, the top Democrat on the Armed Services Committee.

-Says there are two different wars.
+He says there are two different wars.

 We don't want to.